Adriana Vasini

-Adriana Cristina Vasini Sánchez, (born July 30, 1987, in Maracaibo, Venezuela) is a Venezuelan model and beauty queen who won the titles of Miss World Venezuela 2009 and Reina Hispanoamericana 2009.
+Adriana Cristina Vasini Sánchez, (born July 30, 1987 in Maracaibo) is a Venezuelan model and beauty pageant titleholder who won the titles of Miss World Venezuela 2009 and Reina Hispanoamericana 2009.
 She represented Venezuela in the Miss World 2010 on October 30, 2010 in Sanya, China and placed 2nd Runner-Up.

 Early life

 Vasini is the daughter of Pilar Sánchez, a former beauty pageant titleholder from Zulia.
 She began modeling at age 16 for Maracaibo-based designer Miriam Rodriguez, and later with Douglas Tapia and Mayela Camacho.
 Prior to competing in Miss Venezuela 2009, she was studying Medicine at the University of Zulia in Maracaibo.